Positive Indexing

 Power/Handle Grip . . .

-- Unfortunately, down
+down

-forces applied are rotationally biased,
+forces applied

-rotating the knife blade toward the user's hand.
+rotating the knife blade toward the user's hand,

 Pinch Grip . . .